 Willo’s video interview solution is simple to set up and get started, unlike many other enterprise grade platforms in this space.
 It’s also priced affordably and flexibly so that you don’t have to go allin on a massive annual contract without understanding the tool.
 In fact, they have a free tier you can try out to make sure it’s as intuitive as we think it is.
 However, you should be aware that some of the bells and whistles you may find with a more mature product don’t exist in this tool.

-- Asynchronous video interviews that save your recruiting team time while allowing them to see candidates for who they are beyond a resume
+- Asynchronous video interviews (one of the main benefits of video interviewing) that save your recruiting team time while allowing them to see candidates for who they are beyond a resume

 - Extremely simple to get started, powerful enough for larger companies